google/automotive-design-compose/docs/_docs/media-center-demo/index.md

 *   A platform signing key for your Android emulator or test device (see [Enable browsing of other media apps][5].

-*   The current release of the [Android Automotive OS unbundled repository][6]{:.external} (see below)
+*   The current tested release of the [Android Automotive OS unbundled repository][6]{:.external} (see below)

 ### AAOS unbundled setup {#aaos-ub-setup}